Purefekt/Custom-Object-Detection-with-TensorFlow-2/README.md

 # Custom Object Detection with TensorFlow-2

-These are the steps i took to train an Object Detection model to detect my face.
+These are the steps I took to train an Object Detection model to detect my face.
 I used TensorFlow 2 Object Detection API on Windows 10.
 I used a virtual machine on Microsoft Azure.
 My VM was Standard DS2 v2, with 2 virtual CPUs and 7 GB of memory.
-This reposity acts as a guide for others and also as a reference for myself to look back at.
+This repository acts as a guide for others and also as a reference for myself to look back at.

-In this project i will use the SSD MobileNet V2 FPNLite 640x640 pretrained model as it runs on low power devices like the raspberry pi and doesnt have too much of an accuracy hit.
-Others models with higher accuracy are better for projects where we use more powerful hardware, since i want to port this model to a raspberry pi 4, i stuck with this model.
+In this project I will use the SSD MobileNet V2 FPNLite 640x640 pretrained model as it runs on low power devices like the raspberry pi and does not have too much of an accuracy hit.
+Others models with higher accuracy are better for projects where we use more powerful hardware, since I want to port this model to a raspberry pi 4, I stuck with this model.
 [Other models](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md)

 ## Softwares needed
 - [Python](https://www.python.org/downloads/windows/) [enable long paths in the setup]